Central Provident Fund (CPF) Education Loan Scheme

 Who is eligible?

-The Central Provident Fund (CPF) Education Loan Scheme is for the payment of tuition fee for full-time undergraduate programmes.
+The Central Provident Fund (CPF) Education Loan Scheme is for the payment of tuition fees for full-time Singapore Citizen and Singapore Permanent Resident undergraduate students.
 It cannot be used to pay for the compulsory miscellaneous fees and hostel fee.
 You can use your own, your spouse’s or your parents' CPF savings to pay for your tuition fees.
 The CPF Board will consider the use of sibling's or relative's CPF savings only on a case-by-case basis.

 Repayment starts one year after graduation or on leaving the course, whichever is earlier.
 The student has to repay the full amount of CPF savings withdrawn and the interest from the time the savings are withdrawn.
 The interest, which is based on the prevailing CPF interest rate, will be credited into the CPF account of the member whose savings had been used.
 The repayment can be made in one lump sum or by monthly installments over a maximum period of 12 years.
 For outstanding amounts of up to $10,000, the minimum repayment per month is $100.